 This free online Car Lease vs Buy Calculator will calculate a total and year-to-year cost comparison for vast array of lease vs buying a car scenarios.

 And unlike other online auto lease calculators, the car lease vs buy calculator on this page will calculate the buy vs lease cost comparison for the number of years you expect to repeat the auto lease or auto purchase.

 If you would like to compare the cost of buying one automobile vs another, please visit the Car Buying Calculator.
 Or if you would just like to calculate a lease payment, visit the Automobile Lease Calculator.

-First, the longer you own a purchased vehicle, the lower will be the average annual depreciation rate.
+First money-saving opportunity: The longer you own a purchased vehicle, the lower will be the average annual depreciation rate.
 So if you lease (or buy) a new vehicle every 2 years (typical lease term), the average annual depreciation expense may run as high as 20% of the purchase price.
 On the other hand, if you purchase a new vehicle every 10 years, the average annual depreciation rate may be less than 10% of the purchase price.

 The following chart shows how the average annual depreciation expense percentage drops the longer you own a purchased vehicle (be sure to experiment with your entries into the car buy vs lease calculator to see the difference years of ownership can make).

 Second money-saving opportunity: If you own a purchased vehicle long enough eventually the auto loan will be paid off -- meaning that for as long as you continue to own the vehicle you will not have a monthly car payment.

 However, if you lease a new vehicle at the end of every lease term you will always have a monthly lease payment.

 And take a guess as to what you can do with that monthly car payment that you will no longer have to pay out?